Get in Touch

 Theory:

-A Vernier Calliper has two scales–one main scale and a Vernier scale.
-Vernier Scale slides along the main scale.
-The main scale and Vernier scale are divided into small divisions though of different magnitudes.
-Generally, each division of Vernier scale is smaller than each division of main scale.
-In our example nine main scale division is equals to ten vernier divisions.
+A Vernier Caliper has two scales–one main scale and a Vernier scale.
+The Vernier Scale slides along the main scale.
+Generally, each division of the Vernier scale is smaller than each division of main scale.
+In our example, nine main scale divisions are equal to ten Vernier scale divisions.

 vernier-caliper.png